apache/flink-ml/docs/content/docs/operators/feature/featurehasher.md

 under the License.
 -->

-## Feature Hasher
+## FeatureHasher

-Feature Hasher transforms a set of categorical or numerical features into a sparse vector of a specified dimension.
+FeatureHasher transforms a set of categorical or numerical features into a sparse vector of a specified dimension.
 The rules of hashing categorical columns and numerical columns are as
 follows: